 She is a much sought-after speaker and has addressed businesses in Ireland, the UK, the US, Sweden, Germany and Spain.
 She has worked in many other sectors of Irish life – as Director of the Doctoral Programme in Clinical Psychology in Trinity College Dublin, Adjunct Professor of Psychology and Society in University College Dublin, Chair of the National Economic and Social Forum, Chair of the Programme for Revitalising Areas by Planning, Investment and Development Programme and Chair of the Board of the Insurance Ombudsman of Ireland.
 She served on the board of the Health Service Executive, on the Council of the Economic and Social Research Institute and was appointed for two terms as a Law Reform Commissioner.

-She earned her B.A. in Psychology at University College Cork, her M.A. in Behavioural Sciences at the University of Chicago and her Ph.D at Trinity College Dublin.
-She is a member of Women’s Leadership Board of the Harvard Kennedy School, and serves on its Executive Committee.
+She earned a B.A. in Psychology from UCC, an M.A. in Behavioural Sciences from the University of Chicago, and a PhD at Trinity College Dublin.
+She has completed Executive Education Programmes on leadership and governance in the Harvard Kennedy School, the University of Chicago Business School, and the Kellogg School of Management.
+She is a member of the Harvard Kennedy School Women’s Leadership Board and served on its Executive Committee.